Modeling makes math both important and interesting!

 Define the Problem

-Modeling problems are open-ended, so the modeler must be specific in defining what it is they would like to find out.
+Modeling problems are open-ended, so the modeler should clearly specify what it is they would like to find.

 Define Variables

-Making assumptions helps reveal the variables that will be needed.
-Limit the number of variables; start with only the most important.
+Making assumptions reveals variables that will be needed.
+Start with a small number of variables representing only the most important factors.

 Get a Solution